fermezz/fermezz.github.io/collections/_writings/again.md

 We don't want to think,\
 because being conscious of the time we've been apart\
-is a feeling neither of us want to experience again.\
+is a feeling neither of us want to experience again,\
-And because this one moment, and only this moment, we both know, is truth.
+and because this one moment, and only this moment, we both know, is truth.